-Louisiana College will grant the BSN to anyone who completes the RN to BSN program whether or not they continue to the MSN program.
+Louisiana Christian University will grant the BSN to anyone who completes the RN to BSN program whether or not they continue to the MSN program.

 Our instructors have real-world nursing experience and are experts in teaching and training nurses through online programs.
 They offer support and guidance to ensure the highest quality education.